 H2: Footwear: Your Foundation for Success

-The importance of well-fitted, sturdy trekking cannot be overstated.
+The of well-fitted, sturdy trekking boots cannot be overstated.
 Choose boots that are designed for hiking, with good ankle support and a gripped sole for varied terrains.
 Break them in well before your trek to avoid blisters and discomfort.
 Don't forget moisture-wicking socks and thermal socks to keep your feet warm and dry through your climb.

 H2: Headgear and Gloves: Protecting the Extremities

 A good sun hat is essential to protect you from UV rays during daytime trekking.
 For the cold, a beanie or balaclava will provide warmth, especially in the summit zone where temperatures can plummet.
-Similarly, waterproof and insulated gloves are vital to protect your hands from frostbite during the summit night.
+Similarly, waterproof and insulated are vital to protect your hands from frostbite during the summit night.

 H2: Backpacks and Poles: Essential Accessories